breatheco-de/exercise-postcard/.learn/exercises/06-lets-start-building/README.md

 ```

 Every website starts with this skeleton, if you build your website you'll see that is white (empty) but only because the `<head>` is invisible to the website user, only tags you add to the `<body>` are visible in any website.

+## 😄 Build your website!

+Build your website to see how it's looking!

+Click on the `next ➡` button on the upper right corner of the screen to go to the next exercise.